Project and component cash flow procedure

 I propose the following way to discount the cash flows in a DCF analysis:

-- Market related (contribution) cash flows that depend on the overall market development should be discounted with their appropriate risk adjusted WACC.
-For that I take the CAPM (including additional country risk premiums for non-diversifiable country specific risks) and the APT.
+- Market related (contribution) cash flows that depend on the overall market development should be discounted with their appropriate risk adjusted WACC, corrected by extracting Operating Leverage.
+For this I take the CAPM (including additional country risk premiums for non-diversifiable country specific risks) and the APT.
 These WACC should include appropriate default free interest rates, market and country risk premiums, the appropriate debt to equity ratios, equity betas and marginal tax rates.
-Revenues, variable costs, taxes and expenses for working capital are mainly part of these market contribution cash flows.
+Revenues, variable costs, taxes and expenses for working capital are typically part of these market contribution cash flows.
 If you have a project with revenues in various markets with different currencies and risks, you have to discount each cash flow with its appropriate discount rate.
-If you do not take the specific appropriate discount rate for each market cash flow, you can get wrong results in your calculation.

-- Capex / investment cash flows should be discounted with the risk-free rate of the corresponding currency.
-These cash flows are not related to any market development.
+- Capex / investment cash flows should be discounted with the reinvestment rate of the corresponding currency.

-- Fixed costs should be discounted with the risk-free rate of the corresponding currency.
+- Fixed costs should be discounted with the reinvestment rate of the corresponding currency.
 In some real options, e.g. switch options, savings in fixed costs are part of the option value.
 Option values are discounted with the risk-free rate, which is close to the WACC with a CAPM beta of 0.
-In this way DCF and ROA concepts fit together.
+In this way DCF and ROA concepts match.

 - Leasing revenues and expenses should be discounted with the risk-free rate of the corresponding currency.
 The buy versus lease decision illustrates well the desirability of using different discount rates for cash flows with different characteristics.
 The use of different discount rates for different cash flow components is a widely accepted practice in analyzing buy vs lease problems.